Catherine M. Green: Research and career

 Green was made a Cancer Research UK Research Fellow in the Department of Zoology at the University of Cambridge in 2008.
 She held a Kaye Research Fellowship at Christ's College, Cambridge.
 Her research considered the mechanisms of genome replication at the genetic and epigenetic levels.
 During this replication process the mutations that are responsible for cancer can occur, or be fixed.
 Understanding the process that underpins this replication, and how cells control this replication, allows Green to better understand the development of cancer.

 In 2012 Green moved to the University of Oxford, where she joined the Wellcome Centre for Human Genetics.
 Here Green expanded her work in genomics to encompass the genetic and epigenetic stability of DNA.
 Green was made Monsanto Senior Research Fellow at Exeter College, Oxford in 2017.
 She leads the core facility in Chromosome Dynamics at the Wellcome Centre.

 During the COVID-19 pandemic Green was part of the Jenner Institute team who developed a coronavirus disease vaccine.
 The Jenner Institute vaccination platform had been prepared for the MERS and SARS outbreaks, and so was ready to respond quickly to the emerging disease.
 Green worked with Sarah Gilbert on the production of the ChAdOx1 nCoV-19 vaccination.
 The team started research in January 2020, and managed to identify a chimpanzee adenovirus vector (ChAdOx) that generated a strong immune response to SARS-CoV-2.
-They used the SARS-CoV-2 genome that had beens sequenced by researchers in Wuhan.
+They used the SARS-CoV-2 genome that had been sequenced by researchers in Wuhan.
 The adenovirus cannot replicate, so does not cause further infection, and instead acts as a vector to transfer the SARS-CoV-2 spike protein.
 The spike protein, an external protein that enables the virus to enter cells, is responsible for the immune system response.
 In early April the team were awarded £22 million of funding from the Government of the United Kingdom to run human trials.
 The vaccine underwent clinical trials in Oxford in April 2020, which were successful.
-As of January 2022 more than 2.5 billion doses of the vaccine have been released to more than 170 countries worldwide.
-In 2021 Green and Sarah Gilbert published Vaxxers: the inside story of the Oxford AstraZeneca vaccine and the race against the virus.
+On 30 December 2020, the vaccine was approved for use in the UK.
+More than 3 billion doses of the vaccine were supplied to countries worldwide.

+In 2021, Green and Sarah Gilbert published Vaxxers: the inside story of the Oxford AstraZeneca vaccine and the race against the virus.

+Honours and awards

+Green was awarded an Honorary Doctorate of Engineering (DEng) by the University of Bath in December 2022.
+The award recognised her as a 'world-renowned biologist, whose work on developing a COVID-19 vaccine helped save millions of lives worldwide.'

 Selected publications

-Green has an h-index of 39 according to Google Scholar.
+Green has an h-index of 51 according to Google Scholar.
 Her publications include: